bindingofisaac/textshare/README.rst

 textshare [OPTIONS] [FILEPATHS]...

 Options:
--i, --input  uses stdin as input
+-i/--input   uses stdin as input

---help       Show this message and exit.
+--map        returns output as a map of filepaths and url --help       Show this message and exit.

 ========